Friday July 3, 2020

 Paul relayed this comment to our newsroom today:

-Pete Bennett helped skyrocket careers of superstars for decades as the personal Promotion Manager for the Rolling Stones, the Who and the Beatles, first as a group and then John Lennon, Paul McCartney, George Harrison and Ringo Starr individually, and he continues to bring new talent to the forefront.
+Pete Bennett helped skyrocket careers of superstars for decades as the personal Promotion Manager for the Rolling Stones, the Who and the Beatles, first as a group and then John Lennon, Paul McCartney, George Harrison and Ringo Starr individually, and he continued to bring new talent to the forefront, to the very end.

 He signed Michael Jackson to CBS Records in 1976, and maintained a particularly close and supportive relationship with the extremely popular singer and performer for his entire life.

-Pete also worked with Elvis Presley, Bob Dylan, Eric Clapton, Steven Tyler, Tony Bennett, Bob Hope, the Jacksons, Frank Sinatra, the Supremes, George Burns, Marvin Gaye, Stevie Wonder.
+Pete also worked with Elvis Presley, Bob Dylan, Eric Clapton, Steven Tyler, Tony Bennett, Bob Hope, the Jacksons, Frank Sinatra, The Supremes, George Burns, Marvin Gaye, and Stevie Wonder (plus so many more).

-His relationships with these entertainers that he has directly supported have in so many cases promoted these individuals and groups to stardom, or to super-stardom.
+His relationships with these entertainers that he directly promoted gave them their boost to stardom, or to super-stardom!

-Pete Bennett told me the notorious story of an event in 1971 where he saved Eric Clapton’s life.
-In fact Pete was the person who saved the day time and time again.
+When I interviewed Pete in 2008, he told me the notorious story of an event in 1971 where he saved Eric Clapton’s life.
+In fact Pete was the person who "saved the day" time and time again.

 The afternoon of the Concert for Bangladesh, Eric Clapton was nowhere to be found.